[biennale]

 [shell]

-The Moon, whether depicted in literature or physically represented, such as in the 1903 Luna Park on Coney Island where passengers embarked on a simulated voyage to its surface, embodies the allure of the unknown.
-The cultural and scientific significance of the Moon landing in 1969(66 years after the simulation in New York) and its impact on architecture and design is still being felt to this day.
-Humanity's quest for exploration and innovation was given substance for the first time since the discovery of the New World when footage of the first human to look upon Earth while standing on Lunar ground appeared on our screens.
-Its distant yet magnetic presence served as a prompt to once again be curious and traverse the gap between the familiar and the uncharted.
-In our discourse, the Moon signifies the duality of distance –it is both a tangible celestial body and a metaphorical representation of territory which has not yet been explored.
-In these moonlit reverie, architects find the courage to transcend established norms, embracing the unconventional.
-This relationship between practical constraints and creative vision mirrors the duality of the Moon as both a tangible entity and a symbol of unattainable dreams.
-Architects must reconcile materiality, functionality and shape with the boundlessness of artistic expression.
-Here, the Moon becomes a metaphorical vehicle for bridging the tangible and the ethereal.
-“Climb up on the moon?
-Of course we did.
-All you had to do was row out to it in a boat and, when you were underneath, Prop a ladder against her and scramble up.”
-Beyond its permanent impact on architectural aesthetics, and life in general, the Moon's symbolism also resonates with the philosophical concept of the self in relation to the other.
-The Moon, as a celestial body distinct from Earth, is both an actual and an oneiric representation of otherness.
-The Moon's cyclical journey, from visibility to invisibility and back, is nothing other than a metaphor for the fluidity of identity and perception- a device for reflection.
-Sloterdijk argues that the other is not merely an external entity but an integral part of our own identity formation.
+Beyond its permanent impact on architectural aesthetics, and life in general, the Calvinian moon's symbolism also resonates with the philosophical concept of the self in relation to the other.
+The Moon, as a celestial body distinct from Earth,[3] is both an actual and an oneiric representation of otherness.
+The Moon's cyclical journey, from visibility to invisibility and back, is nothing other than a metaphor for the fluidity of identity and perception - a device for reflection.
+On the other hand, Sloterdijk argues that the other is not just an external entity but an integral part of our own identity formation.
 Beyond the architectural and in the broader context of cultural and spatial dynamics, the Moon is an intersubjective object.
-This landscape, visible every night and on most days is shared between and equally observable in the sky on both hemispheres.
+This landscape, visible every night and on most days ,is shared between and equally observable in the sky in both hemispheres.
 In Calvino’s book we are transported to an invented time when the moon grazed the Earth so intimately that lovers could leap from our world to its silvery surface.
-In those moments of celestial proximity, the gravitational forces between the Earth and the moon became a tangible bridge, a manifestation of the fantastic.
-This idea of the Moon as an entity living cheek to cheek with our planet and pulsating with life is not so far from the real drama that unfolded approximately 4.5 billion years ago during the Hadean eon, when the Moon emerged as a celestial companion to the Earth.
-Ever since the postmodern, when reality became blurred and the intangible intertwined with the (hyper)real, architecture seems to stand in a framework of simulated realities.
+In those moments of celestial proximity, the gravitational forces between the Earth and the Moon became a real bridge, a manifestation of the fantastic.
+The thought of the Moon as an entity living cheek to cheek with our planet and pulsating with life is not so far from the real drama that unfolded approximately 4.5 billion years ago during the Hadean eon, when the Moon emerged as a celestial companion to the Earth.[4]
+Ever since the postmodern, when reality became blurred and intertwined with the (hyper-textually) rea, architecture seems to stand in a framework of simulated realities.
 Architectural form started transcending its physicality, becoming a symbol not just of presence but of self-existence.
 Numbers ceased to be mathematical; they metamorphosed into layers of meaning, embodying the hyperreal foremost as an experience.
-Architectural spaces, now steeped in this hyperreal aura, try to embody the coalescence of numerical precision and simulated reality.
-It is within this intellectual space that numbers assume anew identity, representing not just measurements but layers of semiotic significance.
-Architectural constructs, therefore, take on an illusory quality, the otherness.
-Traditional forces blend almost seamlessly with simulated forces– forces of desire, of ideology, of collective consciousness.
-Numbers (now simulacra) dictate not just the structural integrity but also the socio-cultural and psychological impact of architectural spaces.
-Spaces are no longer simply functional; they are simulations of experiences, catalysts for the sensational, where the force of simulation merges with the force of convention, creating a dynamic that still defines contemporary architecture to this day Analogous to the relationship between the Earth and the Moon, architecture is witness to the concept of the origination of otherness – a presence that is both familiar and distant and, as mentioned before, tangible and intangible.
+Architectural spaces, now conditional, try to embody the coalescence of numerical precision and simulated future.
+It is within this intellectual space that numbers assume a new identity, representing not just measurements but layers of semiotic significance.
+Designed constructs ,therefore, take on an illusory quality, the otherness.
+Traditional forces blend with simulated forces – forces of desire, of ideology, of collective consciousness.
+Numbers (now accepted as simulacra) dictate not just the structural integrity but also the socio-cultural and psychological impact of architectural spaces.
+Although spaces are no longer simply functional, they are simulations of experiences, catalysts for the sensational, a moment where the force of simulation merges with the force of convention, creating a dynamic that still defines contemporary architecture to this day.
+Analogous to the relationship between the Earth and the Moon, architecture is witness to the concept of the origination of the ever new and unknown.
 The other body embodies the unfamiliar, the unexplored, and the unexpected.
-Itis the force that pushes boundaries, challenges established norms, and beckons architects to venture into new territories of design and imagination.
-Architectural form therefore, as a dialogue between the established and the avant-garde, the known and the mysterious, is the shape of desire and the shape of contemplation itself.
+It is the force that pushes boundaries, challenges established norms and beckons us to venture into new territories of design and imagination.
+Architecture forms a dialogue between the established and the avant-garde, the clearly visible and the forever mysterious.
+It stays in the shape of desire and contemplation itself, forever measuring the distance of the Moon.[3]